Getting Started with Chalk

 might change 'localhost' to a valid host name so you can push to your

-server from other machine) we can use chalk's load
+server from other machine) we can use Chalk's load

 command, passing